Kashif130/CoverMesh/README.md

   `_consensus_categorical`) depending on the cover's peril adapter, each exactly four non-deterministic operations (two or three `gl.nondet.web.render` fetches plus one `gl.nondet.exec_prompt`), run at most once per attempt with a cooldown between retries.
-- `tests/direct/` -- 71 direct-VM pytest tests (`gltest`) covering the registry, LP share
+- `tests/direct/` -- 77 direct-VM pytest tests (`gltest`) covering the registry, LP share
-  economics and withdrawal lock-up, every adapter's field-isolation and validation rules, both solvency caps (isolated from each other with a dedicated multi-cover test), all three claim adapters' trigger/non-trigger/insufficient paths, the minimum-source enforcement, the defensive downgrade of out-of-taxonomy model output, the keeper reward, cover expiry, and every view method.
+  economics and withdrawal lock-up, every adapter's field-isolation and validation rules, both solvency caps (isolated from each other with a dedicated multi-cover test), all three claim adapters' trigger/non-trigger/insufficient paths, the minimum-source enforcement, the defensive downgrade of out-of-taxonomy model output, the keeper reward, cover expiry, every view method, and the four fixes from the second steward review round (fixed-point threshold normalization, reserved-liability-preserving withdrawals and keeper rewards, and normalized NEWS_EVENT outcome-label storage).
-- `frontend/` -- a Next.js dashboard talking to the deployed contract via `genlayer-js` and an injected browser wallet: pool solvency at a glance, the peril-type registry, opening a cover in any of the three adapters, and a covers ledger with claim-check / expire actions.
-See [`frontend/README.md`](./frontend/README.md) for the full breakdown of what's wired up.

 ### Contract methods